Design-Led Development and Design Thinking

 Products fail because there isn’t enough emphasis being placed on the person who matters most – the end user.

 The antithesis of all this comes with a philosophy that places the user at the center of all things.
-This is what design thinking and design driven development is all about.
+This is what design thinking and design-led development is all about.

 Design Driven Development From Keeper Solutions

-Design driven development or design thinking is human-centered.
+Design-led development is human-centered.
 This means that changes and improvements are made based on evidence of how people are engaging with a product.
 This is in contrast with making changes based on how someone thinks they might engage with a product.
 This design-thinking methodology can be used in various different fields including architecture, engineering and business.

 At Keeper Solutions, we use a design driven development process.
 This means that when we’re working with a client and developing a piece a software we are always trying to: